Morton-on-Swale: Education

-Notwithstanding its name, Ainderby Steeple Church of England Primary School is situated on Station Lane, Morton-on-Swale which is within the catchment area of Northallerton School, which provides secondary education and sixth form facilities.
-Also located in the village near the Primary School is The Dales School, which is a special co-educational school for those with severe and complex learning requirements.
+Ainderby Steeple Church of England Primary School is on Station Lane, Morton-on-Swale which is within the catchment area of Northallerton School, which provides secondary education and sixth form facilities.
+Near the primary school is The Dales School, a special co-educational school for those with severe and complex learning requirements.
 It provides some post 16 years old education.